 41 Facts About the 41 Kings and Queens Since 1066

-Queen Elizabeth II is the great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-great-granddaughter of William the Conqueror, and she has been related in one way or another to every other king or queen of England (and later of Great Britain, and later still the United Kingdom) since.
-Ahead of her birthdays (yes, she has two), here is one fact each about all 41 of Britain’s kings and queens since 1066.
+Queen Elizabeth II is a direct descendent of William the Conqueror, and she has been related in one way or another to every other king or queen of England (and later of Great Britain, and later still the United Kingdom) since.
+In honor of her Platinum Jubilee, here's one fact about each one of Britain’s kings and queens since 1066.

 William II died under questionable circumstances while out hunting in the New Forest in 1100; some have claimed that he was assassinated to secure his younger brother Henry’s claim to the throne.
 Oddly, he wasn’t the only member of the family to succumb to that fate: William’s elder brother, Richard, also died in a hunting accident in the New Forest around the 1070s, while his nephew, another Richard, died in a hunting accident in the New Forest in 1099.

 When Henry I died in 1135, his entrails were removed and buried in Rouen in northwest France.
 The rest of his body was buried in England.

 Stephen, son of one of William the Conqueror’s daughters, could credit a bout of diarrhea with saving his life.
 On November 25, 1120, a vessel called the White Ship was chartered to carry the present king Henry I and much of his family and court (Stephen among them) across the English Channel from France to England.
 Henry, however, had made other arrangements for himself, leaving the rest of his court to travel on the White Ship as planned.